estebanpdl/tik-spyder/README.md

 ## 🚀 **Features**

-- Collects TikTok video links using SerpAPI.
+- Collects TikTok video links using SerpAPI and Apify.
 - Collects and downloads thumbnails for TikTok videos.
 - Collects related content to the search query.
 - Stores collected data in a SQLite database.
 - Exports data to CSV files.
 - Downloads TikTok videos using yt-dlp.
 - Supports asynchronous and multithreaded downloading for improved performance.
+- Supports Tor network for downloading TikTok videos to enhance privacy and avoid rate limiting.

 <br />